 - Concurrent License

-Test settings is very important part of the QTP test.
+Ans: Test settings are a very important part of the QTP test.
 You can open the test settings from the file sub menu.

-You will find below sections in test settings window.
+You will find below sections in the test settings window.

-2. Run Settings: In run section you will find below settings.
+2. Run Settings: In the run section you will find below settings.

 Data table iterations